magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 At the edge, Catherine watches, her eyes wet, her smile proud.

 The lights dim.
-Lucy stands in the middle of the circle, chest heaving, tears shining, no longer hiding, as if—for the first time—she has truly stepped into her own stage.
+Lucy stands in the middle of the circle, chest heaving, tears shining, as if she has truly stepped into her own stage.

 ---